What is a CGI script?

 #!/bin/bash echo "Content-type: text/plain" echo set

-Debug Perl scripts:
+Debugging Perl scripts:

-- Just behind the introductory
+- Just after the initial

-#!/bin/bash) add a line
+#!/bin/bash), add the line

 - Consult with more experienced colleagues.